kevinfiol/otto/README.md

 	{ label: 'banana' },
 ];

-// `label` is required.
-Both `value` and `matchOn` are optional. var otherChoices = [
+// `label` is required. `value` is optional. var otherChoices = [
 	{
-		// What the user sees
+		// What the user sees and what input is matched on
 		label: 'apple',

 		// What the input gets populated with upon selection
-		value: 'A red delicious fruit',
+		value: 'A red delicious fruit'

-		// What Otto will match on
-		matchOn: 'apple APPLE red fruit grannysmith'
 	},

 	// Extra attributes can be added to your choice objects for use
-	// In custom renderItem or selectEvents.
+	// In renderItem or selectEvent custom methods.
-	{ label: 'banana', value: 'Monkey Bananas', matchOn: 'monkey yellow banana', bananaCode: 52 }
+	{ label: 'banana', value: 'Monkey Bananas', bananaCode: 52 }
 ];

 // Config Object (Optional)